4GeeksAcademy/excuseGenerator-pmvroque15/README.md

-# Hello World with Vanilla JS
+inst# Hello World with Vanilla JS

 > 🇪🇸 [Spanish version of this readme is available](./README.es.md).